chilicoder/study-wpm-workbook/README.md

 > next aspect of Belonging is
 >  Protocols, routines, and Schemas

-> Protocols, routines, and schemas are ritualized behaviors that members of a community use in two ways:
+> Protocols, routines, and schemas are ritualised behaviours that members of a community use in two ways:
 > (1) to identify and greet other members and
-> (2) to understand the correct behaviors to use in different social situations.
+> (2) to understand the correct behaviours to use in different social situations.

 > Schemas are sets of preprogrammed procedures used in potentially difficult social situations to keep those situations from embarrassing us.

 > Protocols are like schemas, but they’re not tacit.
-> They’re like rules of the road.
+> Their like rules of the road.

 > Routines are also protocols; just protocols that are happening repeatedly.
-> Routines help ensure sustainability and minimize conflict.
+> Routines help ensure sustainability and minimise conflict.

 > As and example of technique lets consider a group of very successful and very strong-willed professionals with which Tharon Howard worked